Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </div>

   <p>
-    One advantage of using JSON configuration is that the json is a standard library, you don’t need to install it.
+    One advantage of using JSON configuration is that the json is a standard library, you don't need to install it.
 But personally, I prefer YAML.
-It’s very clear to read and easy to write.
+It's very clear to read and easy to write.
 You can also load the YAML configuration with following recipes
   </p>

   <div class="highlight">